-- Walnuts and Raisins: For each ¼ cup of labneh, add 1-2 tablespoons walnuts, 1-2 tablespoons dried fruit such as cranberries or raisins, and ½-1 teaspoon honey, maple syrup, or fruit jelly.
+- Walnuts and Raisins: For every ¼ cup of labneh, add 1-2 tablespoons walnuts, 1-2 tablespoons dried fruit such as cranberries or raisins, and ½-1 teaspoon honey, maple syrup, or fruit jelly.

-- Basil, Hazelnut, and Sun-dried Tomatoes: Add a small handful of toasted finely chopped hazelnuts (filberts), a handful of finely chopped basil, and a handful of finely chopped sun-dried tomatoes.
+- Basil, Hazelnut, and Sun-dried Tomatoes: Add a small handful each of toasted finely chopped hazelnuts, finely chopped basil, and finely chopped sun-dried tomatoes.

-- Spicy Chili and Olives: For each ¼ cup of labneh, add 3-4 chopped fresh green chilies and 3-4 chopped green olives.
-Add a bit of lemon juice if desired, to thin the consistency of the labneh.
+- Spicy Chili and Olives: For every ¼ cup of labneh, add 3-4 chopped fresh green chilies and 3-4 chopped green olives.
+Add a bit of lemon juice if desired, for a thinner consistency.

-- Fruit: Add canned fruit, jam, jellies, or preserves to the labneh.
+- Fruit: Add canned fruit, jam, jellies, or preserves.
 Add a bit of honey, if desired, for added sweetness.

 - Vegetable: For every 2 cups of labneh add 2 tablespoons each minced scallions, minced carrot, and minced celery, and 2 minced radishes.
-Mix in ¼ teaspoon salt and ⅛ teaspoon pepper (or adjust to taste).
+Mix in ¼ teaspoon salt and ⅛ teaspoon pepper.